earthlab/rslurm/README.md

-Development of this R package was supported by the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation DBI-1052875.
+Development of this R package was supported by the National Socio-Environmental Synthesis Center (SESYNC) under funding received from the National Science Foundation grants DBI-1052875 and DBI-1639145.

 The package was developed by Philippe Marchand (current maintainer), with Ian Carroll and Mike Smorul contributing.